- 1 The history of banh mi

-This is a seemingly non-descript banh mi stand that can be driven past all day long without a second glance.
+A seemingly non-descript banh mi stand easily driven past all day long without a second glance.
 What many people don’t know is that Lanh serves up a fantastic banh mi that’s worth the trip or the stop if driving down Cua Dai Road.
-Banh Mi Lanh isn’t on TripAdvisor or found dominating social media or guidebooks, but it’s a hot spot among the local community and is preferred by many over the other banh mi juggernauts in town.
+Banh Mi Lanh isn’t on TripAdvisor or found dominating social media or guidebooks.
+But it’s a hot spot among the local community, preferred by many over the other banh mi juggernauts in town.

 While the stand doesn’t have a selling point or major stand out feature to set itself apart, it’s almost impossible to find a fault in the sandwich.
-One of the exciting choices is that their pate is wetter than some of the ones used by other stands that can sometimes be on the dryer side.
+One of the exciting choices is their pate option.
+Wetter than some of the ones used by other stands which are on the dryer side.
 At one bite into the roll, we know you’ll agree Lanh is worth the stop.

 Banh Mi Chay

 Address: Phan chau trinh and Nguyen hue – Opening Hours: 6:30 a.m. – 10 a.m (or when she sells out) – Cost: 12,000 VND (0.50c USD)